JatinKhare/advancesmcusystems/lab3/README.md

 -done-
 ```

-**7. Download the new DTB from here
+**7. Download the new DTB from here**

-a.
-We need a new DTB because the size of the BRAM memory grew from 8K to 64K
+**a.
+We need a new DTB because the size of the BRAM memory grew from 8K to 64K**

-b.
-Convert the DTB to a DTS and confirm that the new address map is correct.
+**b.
+Convert the DTB to a DTS and confirm that the new address map is correct.**

-c.
+**c.
 Change the compatible statement to match what you have in your kernel module.
 Convert the DTS back to a DTB and rewrite it back to the BOOT sector**
 ```bash
 -done-
 ```

 **8. Run Lab2 Test 1 using the new PS and PL configurations to determine the baseline
-performance improvements.
+performance improvements.**

-a.
-Graph the performance improvements versus what you got in Lab2.
+**a.
+Graph the performance improvements versus what you got in Lab2.**

-b.
+**b.
 If there are performance improvements explain where they are coming from.
 If not explain why there was no improvement.
 You may need to generate additional instrumentation blocks to help determine what is going on.**

-(A) a and b: Find the graph and explaination in the [Observations](#observations) section above.
+(Answer) a and b: Find the graph and explaination in the [Observations](#observations) section above.

 **9. Determine if should now modify your application software and kernel module to take
 advantage of the new hardware configuration.